resbaz/nectar-cloud-lessons/Planning/lesson_I.md

 The researcher needs to understand the Dashboard and the underlying parts of OpenStack, in order to use it.

+**Story**

+A researcher, Anna Prentice wants to learn R at home: and use it at work.
+Not having a laptop, and looking at the RStudio website, she sees that there is a server version.
+She decides that if she can run it on the NeCTAR cloud it would support her needs.
+But to do this she first needs to be able to understand the parts of the NeCTAR cloud.

 **Task:**

 To find and map the parts of the dashboard to  their respective OpenStack components.
 Done as a guided tour of